 BSEE Degree Requirements and Policies

 To qualify for the BSEE degree you must successfully complete 180 credit hours of course work.
 A minimum of 45 credits must be earned in residence at the UW in order to receive the BSEE degree.
 In addition, students must take at least 30 credits of specific EE coursework in residence at the UW.
+A summary of the current EE curriculum requirements and a sample four-year plan is available.

 The EE Advising Office maintains a curriculum chart for each student in the Department (Chart for all students admitted before AUT09; Chart for AUT09 admits and beyond).
 This record shows each curriculum area as well as required courses within each area.
 In addition, you may obtain a DARS (Degree Audit Reporting System) report via the MyUW option on the UW web page.
 Please note that DARS reports do not always accurately reflect fulfillment of degree requirements; if you have any questions about discrepancies, please contact the EE Advising Office.